Your Step-by-Step Travel Planning Guide

 With the right tools and a bit of local know‑how, you can uncover great options wherever you go, from hidden gems to reliable chains to spots locals actually recommend.
 Here’s what I look for depending on the trip

-• Join Local Communities: Facebook and Reddit groups often share updated tips, restaurant screenshots, and Google Maps lists.
-(Just remember to search the group first, you’re looking for advice not a research assistant — the answer might already be there.)
+- Join Local Communities: Facebook and Reddit groups often share updated tips, restaurant screenshots, and Google Maps lists.
+(Remember to search the group first, you’re looking for advice not a research assistant, the answer might already be there.
+Also be mindful of differing personal needs.)

-• Broaden your search: If your dietary restrictions aren’t widely recognised locally, try using related terms like “vegan” or “vegetarian” when searching for menus or restaurants.
+- Broaden your search: If your dietary restrictions aren’t widely recognised locally, try using related terms like “vegan” or “vegetarian” when searching for menus or restaurants.
 You might discover hidden gems that can often accommodate your needs, even if they don’t advertise it upfront.
+For example, I’ve found some delicious rice flour bakeries in Japan by searching rice flour.

 From Plan to Reality: Staying Organised On the Go